Skip to main content

 Ultrasound examinations are non-invasive, causing you no pain or discomfort.

 When you arrive, the staff will take you to the examination room.
-There, your specialist will direct you to position your forearm on the exam table.
+There, your specialist doctor will direct you to position your forearm on the exam table.

 Then, they will apply the gel to help the ultrasound probe to glide over your skin to give the specialist accurate images of your forearm lump as they move the probe over the lump.

-When you choose the Harley Street Ultrasound Group for your ultrasound procedure, your doctor will provide you with the results immediately.
+When you choose the Harley Street Ultrasound for your ultrasound procedure, your doctor will provide you with the results immediately.
 In most cases, the specialist can narrow down a diagnosis during the same visit.

 If your forearm lump requires treatment, the doctor will ask you to schedule a follow-up appointment with the staff.
 Since the procedure is completely safe and requires no anaesthesia, you can return to work or home after your consultation.